joint-online-judge/cattle/README.md

 # Cattle

 The new generation of JOJ Frontend.
-Bulit with [Vite](https://vitejs.dev/).
+Built with [Vite](https://vitejs.dev/).

 ## Requirements